 Just flashed my old 2012 Nexus 7 with the unofficial LineageOS 14.1 ROM from the latest stock version of Lollipop that I had installed.
-Performance is better than expected, even just at boot.
-I’m genuinely impressed.
-It’s also far faster at charging while the device is sleeping.
+Performance is better than expected; I would even argue that it’s completely usable.
+I’ve also noticed that it charges faster.

 Part of the reason I decided to do this was that I have a Nexus 5 that I got from a random seller on Reddit that had LineageOS preinstalled.
 It works pretty well, aside from a few lag spikes here and there.
-It’s stable enough to serve my needs, it feels like a slightly cleaner version of stock Android, and it’s less Google’d.
+It’s stable enough to serve my needs, it feels like a slightly cleaner version of stock Android, and it’s somewhat “deGoogled.”

 I’m likely only going to use it for ebooks and some video, but I’m happy to give life to it when I consider it’s mostly been sitting dead in a random drawer for the last few months.